-The Shoreline Master Program of the City of XXXXXX shall, for the purposes of RCW36.70A.480 (GMA, Shorelines of the State) be considered a supplement to the Comprehensive Plan of.
-The City of XXXXXX.
-The Shoreline Master Program Regulations shall, for the purposes of 36.70A.480 (GMA and Shorelines of the State) be considered a set of use regulations applying only to shoreline areas as specified in RCW 90.58 (SMA) and WAC 173-26 (SMP Guidelines).
-These regulations are intended to be substantive legal rules and procedures used to implement the goals and policies of the Master Program.
-These regulations shall be applied and interpreted in a manner consistent with the remainder of the Master Program or the Act.
+B. This division shall, for the purposes of RCW 36.70A.480 (GMA, shorelines of the state) be considered a supplement to the comprehensive plan.
+The regional shoreline master program regulations shall, for the purposes of RCW 36.70A.480 (GMA and shorelines of the state) be considered a set of use regulations applying only to shoreline areas as specified in Chapter 90.58 RCW, SMA, and Chapter 173-26 WAC, SMP Guidelines.
+These regulations are intended to be substantive legal rules and procedures used to implement the goals and policies of the master program.
+These regulations shall be applied and interpreted in a manner consistent with the remainder of the master program or the Act.
+(Ord.
+2008-12 § 1 (Exh.
+A (18.01.01)), 2008).

-.01.02 Language Interpretation
+18.10.020 Language Interpretation

-Unless specifically defined in, words, phrases and terms in this title shall be interpreted so as to give them the meaning they have in common usage and to give this title its most reasonable application.
+Unless specifically defined in Chapter 18.20 GMC, words, phrases and terms in this division shall be interpreted so as to give them the meaning they have in common usage and to give this division its most reasonable application.
 "Shall" is mandatory; "may" is discretionary and does not impose a requirement; "should" is always advisory; "include(s)" means includes but not limited to.
 When not inconsistent with the context, words used in the present tense include the future; the singular includes the plural; and the plural, the singular.
+(Ord.
+2008-12 § 1 (Exh.
+A (18.01.02)), 2008).

-.01.03 Purpose of Title
+18.10.030 Purpose of Title

-The purpose of the Shoreline Master Program is to establish a single, uniform system of procedures and standards to be applied to development within Shoreline jurisdiction of the City of XXXXXX.
+The purpose of this division is to establish a single, uniform system of procedures and standards to be applied to development within shoreline jurisdiction.